Community Supported Small Grants Program Guidelines

 You can expect the following if you apply for our program:

-• If successful, you can expect an email with a copy of the funds transfer, a formal outcome letter and instructions regarding grant reporting requirements.
+If successful, you can expect a copy of the receipt of payment and a formal outcome letter.

 What’s a common mistake that I should avoid?

-As you apply online, be sure to hover over the as it has reminders and tips that may be useful.
+As you apply online, be sure to hover over it as it has reminders and tips that may be useful.
 We also expect that, when applying:

 I have questions!
 How can I get in touch?